sheamunion/snitching-on-sinatra/part1.md

 # Watching It Fail
 Before we code more, let's check out what happens when we just load Sinatra in our file.
 Run your Sinatra application by typing `ruby sinatra.rb` in your terminal.

-Your terminal will respond with something like
+:mag: Your terminal will respond with something like

 ```
 == Sinatra (v1.4.6) has taken the stage on 4567 for development with backup from Thin